readthedocs/sphinx-hoverxref/docs/configuration.rst

 .. confval:: hoverxref_mathjax

-   Description: trigger an extra step to render tooltips where its content has a `Mathjax`_
+   Description: Trigger an extra step to render tooltips where its content has a `Mathjax`_

    Default: ``False``